aviemet/icr/README.md

 import(`./foo/${bar}.js`)
 ```

-The dynamic imports for Inertia have been explicitly defined in `app/frontend/dynamicImports.ts` to adhere to these requirements, which imposes specific constraints on folder structure.
+The dynamic imports for Inertia have been explicitly defined in `app/frontend/dynamicImports.ts` to adhere to these requirements, which imposes specific constraints on folder structure in the Pages directory.

 * All entrypoints must be an `index.tsx` file in a directory named for the route
 * Maximum depth of 3 folder levels for any page entrypoint